L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Gaussian process-based MPC using L4acados

 We show the effect of including the GP model via \texttt{L4acados} using a double lane change maneuver based on the ISO 3888-1 standard (without an increasing corridor) at $30~\mathrm{km/h}$, see \cref{fig:experimental_results_bosch}.
 First, a basic nominal model parameterization is applied, with \emph{SQP-RTI}.
 The control performance is unsatisfactory in terms of actuator load, comfort, and stable tracking of the desired path.
 Equally spaced data points along the driven path are used to fit an exact GP model as described in \cref{sec:GPMPC_CRS} using basic data preprocessing.
-The experiment was repeated with the same nominal model extended by the GP correction term, with a desired probability level of $p_x \doteq 95\%$ for satisfying the safety-critical path constraint.
+The experiment was repeated with the same nominal model extended by the GP correction term, with a desired probability level of $p_j \doteq 95\%$ for satisfying the safety-critical path constraint.
 The result shows significant improvements in all performance aspects: Reduced actuation requests lead to a more comfortable driving experience, and accurate tracking of the desired path provides stable behavior.
 Furthermore, while the predicted confidence estimate is mostly contained within the path constraints, larger uncertainties at the end of the planning horizon act similar to a small terminal set constraint, further stabilizing the performance.
-The computations performed on an HP Zbook 16 Fury G10 notebook resulted in total computation times as shown in \cref{tab:computation_time_bosch} -- well within the control cycle time of $20\si{ms}$.
+The computations performed on an HP Zbook 16 Fury G10 notebook resulted in total computation times (\mbox{mean $\pm$ standard deviation}) of \mbox{3.1 $\pm$ 1.4~\si{ms}} and \mbox{8.2 $\pm$ 1.4~\si{ms}} for the nominal MPC and zoGPMPC method, respectively. \cref{tab:computation_time_bosch} displays the distribution of computation times between preparation and feedback phase\footnote{As the share of preparation and feedback time has not been measured during the full-scale experiment, the values in \cref{tab:computation_time_bosch} have been obtained by re-solving the MPC problems along the measured closed-loop trajectory.
+Note that this leads to a slight discrepancy between the mean total computation times observed in the actual experiment and the ones obtained by re-solving.}.
+All in all, the computation times are consistently well-within the control cycle time of $20\si{ms}$, demonstrating the feasibility of real-time learning-based MPC applications using \texttt{L4acados} for a realistic autonomous driving scenario.